Honda Civic (eighth generation): 2011 facelift

+Motorsport

+Matt Neal won the 2011 British Touring Car Championship driving a Civic BTCC.

 Type R

-Honda debuted a Type R concept for the European Civic at the 2006 Geneva Motor Show; the Type R, basing on the three-door hatchback developed for the European market, has a 2.0-litre 201 bhp (150 kW) at 7800 rpm inline 4 cylinder engine.
+Honda debuted a Type R concept for the European Civic at the 2006 Geneva Motor Show; the Type R, basing on the three-door hatchback developed for the European market, has a 2.0-litre 201 bhp (150 kW) at 7800 rpm inline-4 cylinder engine.
 The suspension uses MacPherson struts up front and a torsion beam in the back, while the car itself was initially thought to be lighter than the standard Civic as dictated by Honda Type R philosophy.
 Sophisticated handling aids such as traction control were initially thought to be completely eschewed for a purer, more soulful driving character.
 In the end, Honda did include a modified version of their VSA (Vehicle Stability Assist) that was specifically tuned to the car so as to better adhere to said philosophy.
 The Type R went on sale in the UK in February or March 2007, and is scheduled to reach Australia in July the same year.

 The JDM/Asian 4-door Civic Type R went on sale on March 29, 2007.
 The Type R powered by an uprated K20A 2.0-litre i-VTEC engine producing 225 hp at 8000 rpm (Available in Japan and Malaysia only), while the other markets have 201 hp at 7800 rpm and comes with a specially tuned sports suspension that includes new Brembo brakes.
 The prototype Type R was used as the official car of the Formula 1 2006 Japanese Grand Prix.
 This will mark the first time that Honda will produce two separate distinct Civic Type R models.